JohnXLivingston/peertube-plugin-livechat/README.md

 If you are a webdesigner or a ConverseJS/Prosody/XMPP expert, and want to help improve this plugin, you are welcome.

-## Join me
+## Contact me

-You can join this XMPP room with any Jabber client if you want to talk with me: plugin-livechat-support@room.im.yiny.org.
+If you have any question, or if you want to talk about this plugin, you can join this XMPP room with any Jabber client: plugin-livechat-support@room.im.yiny.org.

 ## Settings